sudhaBommakanti/Top10BusLinesWithStopNames/README.md

 # TopTenBusLines

-# TOP210BusLinesWithTotalStops Web Application
+# TOPTenBusLinesWithTotalStops Web Application

-This is a simple web application that displays top 10 bus lines with stop area names on their route in a nice and formatted way in a web browser.
+This is a simple web application that displays top 10 bus lines with stop area names on their route in a formatted way in a web browser.

 As an user, you can see the top 10 bus lines along with total stops on the web page.